Oru Viral: Production

 Oru Viral was written and directed by C. M. V. Raman.
 The dialogues were written by Thangam.
 At a period when murder mysteries and detective stories were not exploited as genres in Tamil cinema, it was a "surprise package", being made on a shoestring budget with artistes who were then newcomers or less popular.
 Krishna Rao and Thengai Srinivasan made their acting debut with this film, and the film's title became prefixed to Krishna Rao's name.
 Other supporting actors included K. Kannan, Prem Anand, Pandarinath, Malaysia Radhika, V. R. Thilakam and Meenakumari.
 Salvador Fernandez, also a newcomer, produced the film under the production company Associate Pictures.
 T. G. Sekar handled the cinematography.

 Soundtrack

 The music was composed by Vedha and the lyrics were written by Alangudi Somu.
-Two songs from the film — "Malligai Mottu Sangetuthu" by P. Susheela, and "Ungal Thevai Ennavendru" by her and T. M. Soundararajan — attained popularity.
+Two songs from the film — "Malligai Mottu Sangetuthu" and "Ungal Thevai Ennavendru" — attained popularity.

 Release and reception

 Oru Viral was released on 17 December 1965.
 Kalki criticised the film for its story.
 Despite its low budget and lack of stars, the film was successful.